Omaha CSO

 Funding

-The CSO Program is funded by sewer use fees payed for by ratepayers we serve.
+The CSO Program is funded by sewer use fees paid by ratepayers the City of Omaha Public Works Department serve.
 Additionally, other funding resources have included several grants from the Nebraska Environmental Trust (NET) and the Nebraska Department of Natural Resources (NDNR).

 Financing for the Program has included low interest loans issued through the State Revolving Fund (SRF) Loan program from the Nebraska Department of Environment and Energy (NDEE).
 Additional, project-specific financing has been made available from the Water Infrastructure Finance and Innovation Act (WIFIA) low-interest loan program.